percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

             --create-namespace
             ```

-            For a deep dive into using Helm charts for installing Percona Everest, refer to our      [documentation](https://docs.percona.com/everest/install/install/install_everest_helm_charts.html).
+            For a deep dive into using Helm charts for installing Percona Everest, refer to our [documentation](https://docs.percona.com/everest/install/install_everest_helm_charts.html).

-    ### Capability to configure proxy nodes and define their resource limits

-    Starting with Percona Everest 1.3.0, we have introduced a new feature that permits you to customize the number of proxies and their resources, including the allocation of CPU and RAM for each proxy.
-This feature mirrors the existing capability to customize the number of database engine replicas and allocate resources to them.

-    With this feature, you now have more flexibility to customize the resources allocated to proxies according to your needs, thus providing more control over your Percona Everest deployments.
+    Discover our documentation for a hassle-free [upgrade](https://docs.percona.com/everest/upgrade/upgrade_with_helm.html) or [uninstallation](https://docs.percona.com/everest/uninstall/uninstall_everest_helm.html) of Percona Everest using Helm Charts.

     ![!image](../images/proxies_resources.png)